JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Calibration Test.md

     - Real-time scatter plot updates during second sweep execution
     - Each point represents one current setpoint from second sweep
     - Plot title/label should indicate: "Second Sweep (Trim Value: {calculated_trim_value}%)"
-    - Ideal calibration line (Y = X) can be displayed for reference
+    - Ideal calibration line (Y = X) displayed before test starts
     - Regression line (from linear regression) should be displayed showing slope and intercept
     - Plot shows data points, ideal line, and regression line

   - **Display Requirements**:
+    - Only one plot displayed at a time (first sweep, then cleared for second sweep)
     - Both plots must be displayed in the Test Detail window during and after test execution
     - Both plots must be included in the test report
     - Each plot must be clearly labeled with the trim value used for that sweep